 Don’t laugh.
 There are folks out there who actually believe this stuff.

-What is funny though is if you do an internet search, you’ll find there is no consensus at all regarding which palm is which; some sites proclaim it is actually vice versa.
+Then again, what is funny is the lack of consensus regarding which palm is which; some sites proclaim it’s actually vice versa.

-Of course, I’d expect such confusion emanating from what is essentially nothing more than an old wives’ tale.
+Of course, I’d expect such confusion emanating from an old wives’ tale.

 Beware of Financial Rules of Thumb

-If you ask me, a surprisingly large number of other “financial rules of thumb” are actually nothing more than gussied-up old wives’ tales too.
-In fact, they’re almost as crazy as those itchy palm notions.
+There are many “financial rules of thumb” that are nothing more than gussied-up old wives’ tales too.

-That’s not to say that all financial rules of thumb are completely bogus, but some are more dubious than others because they are often based on misguided conventional wisdom or generalized ratios that are intended to work for the average person.
-As such, they should always be taken with a generous serving of salt.
-To prove it, here are a few examples:
+That’s not to say that all financial rules of thumb are completely bogus, but some are more dubious than others if only because they’re based upon misguided conventional wisdom or generalized ratios designed for the “average” person.
+Here are just a few examples:

 1. Red cars are more expensive to insure.

-If You Buy This You May Also Believe: If three people are photographed together, the one in the middle will die first.
+If You Buy This You May Also Believe: When three people are photographed together, the one in the middle will die first.

 Reality Check: How much you pay for your insurance has absolutely nothing to do with the color of your car.
-However, it does depend on the car you drive, your age, and your driving record.
+It does, however, depend on the car you drive, your age, and your driving record.

 2. Buying a home is always better than renting.